National Representation

 As the commission moves forward, ABP is prioritizing the long-term strength and viability of its provincial operations.
 This decision reflects a broader commitment to building a resilient, transparent, and producer-driven organization that is well-positioned to meet the evolving needs of Alberta’s cattle industry.

-View the official statement here.
+View the official withdrawal statement here.

 View the key factors influencing the decision here.